Aaron-Junker/aaron-junker.github.io/_posts/2021-10-30-Weekly Windows 6.md

 Microsoft announced in [a blog post](https://blogs.windows.com/windows-insider/2021/10/20/announcing-android-apps-on-windows-11-preview-for-windows-insiders-in-the-beta-channel/) that Windows Subsytsm for Android is comming to beta users in the US.

-You can read more about the WIndows Subsystem for Android in the [official Blogpost](https://blogs.windows.com/windows-insider/2021/10/20/introducing-android-apps-on-windows-11-to-windows-insiders/)
+You can read more about the Windows Subsystem for Android in the [official Blogpost](https://blogs.windows.com/windows-insider/2021/10/20/introducing-android-apps-on-windows-11-to-windows-insiders/).

 ## Insider Preview Build 22483